-B.2.1 Verification of validity of airflow analysis applied to the calculation of wind conditions during power production

--1.
-To verify the validity of the airflow analysis applied to the calculation of the wind conditions during power production, use the airflow analysis to calculate at least the following items for the measurement mast position and then compare the results with the measurement data.

-- (1) Average wind speed by wind direction

-- (2) Vertical profiles of wind shear by wind direction

-- (3) Turbulence intensity by wind direction
+- B.2.1 Verification of validity of airflow analysis applied to the calculation of wind conditions during power production - -1.
+To verify the validity of the airflow analysis applied to the calculation of the wind conditions during power production, use the airflow analysis to calculate at least the following items for the measurement mast position and then compare the results with the measurement data. - (1) Average wind speed by wind direction - (2) Vertical profiles of wind shear by wind direction - (3) Turbulence intensity by wind direction - -2.

--2.
 For the average wind speed by wind direction, when there are multiple measurement masts, they must be mutually combined for the comparison of the measurement data and the airflow analysis results.
-When there is only one measurement mast, the comparison should be made using measurement data at a height different from the height used as input data for the airflow analysis.
+When there is only one measurement mast, the comparison should be made using measurement data at a height different from the height used as input data for the airflow analysis. - -3.

--3.
 The vertical profiles of the wind shear by wind direction are normalized by the wind speed at the highest point on the measurement mast, and then the comparison of the measurement data with the airflow analysis results must be conducted in a format following the example shown in Figure B.2.
 However, if there is measurement data by a vertical lidar, it should be normalized by the wind speed at hub height in a format following the example shown in Figure B.3.

--4.
+The following points should be kept in mind when preparing figures. - In all cases, the horizontal axis should start at 0. - The airflow analysis results should be displayed to the horizontal axis 0 position. - An auxiliary line should be inserted at the position where the horizontal axis is 1.0. - If displacement height is taken into account, it should be clarified that the value is consistent with the figure. - -4.
 With regard to the turbulence intensity by wind direction, use the turbulence energy k of the k-epsilon model, etc., in the airflow analysis and obtain the standard deviation of the wind speed fluctuation in the principal wind direction that arises due to the terrain and surface roughness σ_u^{surf} by using equation (B.1).
 Also, the wind speed U obtained from the airflow analysis and equation (B.2) must be used to calculate I{sim} and then compare the result with the turbulence intensity obtained from measurement data.
 In this case, in principle, the wind speed bin corresponding to 15 m/s shall be applied, but the wind speed bin may be changed depending on the measurement data (the number of measurement points per wind speed bin, etc.).
+However, the wind speed bin selected should be appropriately stated.